You want smart political talk without the meltdowns?

 I don't even want to travel.

-I just I just want to produce music, and the fact that people love it is just an added blessing to me.
+And the fact that people love it is just an added blessing to me.

-Um, he's got his new song out.
+He's got his new song out.

-I want to play it here.
+I want to play it here, Brink of War.

 Although it's kind of, you know, I'm ready to go home as sort of another name for it, Linda.